5l1v3r1/githubcli/README.md

 # github.py v0.0.1
 Interract with the GitHub API.
 Find info about users and repos.

-You'll need to login with your Github username and password.

-Instead of a password you can also use a token, which you can generate here: https://github.com/settings/tokens
+You'll need to login with your Github username and API token, which you can generate here: https://github.com/settings/tokens

 Installation:
 ```Shell